commercetools/ui-kit/examples/forms.md

 - Clear values of fields and submit
 - Use a key called `taken-key` to see API errors mapped back to form
 - Enter a high-precision price (add more than 2 fraction digits to the price)
+- Enter a negative inventory quantity
+- Enter a inventory quantity with fraction digits

 ## Things to notice